-This Healthier Chicken Pot Pie Soup is a delicious and creamy recipe.
-The only thing missing is all of the extra fat, sodium and calories.
+Healthier Chicken Pot Pie Soup is delicious comfort food loaded with tender chicken and fresh vegetables.
+The only thing missing is the extra fat and calories.

 When I was a child I could eat one of those frozen pot pies every day.
 This Healthier Chicken Pot Pie Soup tastes better than those little pies that were actually more crust than that delicious filling.